-We receive a lot of search enquiries from readers regarding what type of aircraft is due to operate on their flight, so this page we’ve sought to set out an overview of what different type of aircraft BA operates and how it makes a difference to the seating configuration and in-flight experience.
+We receive a lot of enquiries from readers regarding what type of aircraft is due to operate on their flight, so this page we’ve sought to set out an overview of what different type of aircraft BA operates and how it makes a difference to the seating configuration and in-flight experience.

 In summary by airport:

-All short-haul flights are operated using Airbus A320 aircraft in a 3-3 configuration in EuroTraveller and a 2-2 configuration in Club Europe.
+All short-haul flights are operated using either Airbus A319 or A320 aircraft in a 3-3 configuration in Euro Traveller and a 2-2 configuration in Club Europe.

 These are in either a three class (Club World, World Traveller Plus, World Traveller) configuration or a four class (First Class, Club World, World Traveller Plus, World Traveller).
-The Boeing 787, 747 and Airbus A380 do not operate at Gatwick.
+The Boeing 787, Airbus A350 & A380 do not operate at Gatwick.